AYon110/Final-Coursework/README.md

 *4: Locate the main.py file in the folder*  <img width="257" height="130" alt="image" src="https://github.com/user-attachments/assets/89ca8244-3b76-41a1-8d1b-6bb5a86980ef" />

-*5: Simply double click it to use the program*
+*5: Simply double click the main.py file to use the program*